precia-verma/Group-Projects/_posts/Foundation/C-github_pages/2025-09-16-homebrew-installation-shop.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 You may need enter your password into terminal.
 Then, wait for your order to finish.
-Then, make sure to run this: (make sure to put the word `sudo` before pasting this code)
+Finally, make sure to run this: (make sure to put the word `sudo` before pasting this code)
 ```bash
 echo >> /Users/anshrathod/.zprofile
 echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' »> /Users/anshrathod/ •zprof